-With the Coronavirus here to stay for some time, a face mask or face covering is becoming an essential item everyone needs to own.
-While not everyone will need a mask all the time while biking or exercising, it’s becoming something everyone should have nearby in case the need arises.
+With the Coronavirus here to stay for some time, a face mask or face covering is becoming an essential item everyone needs to have with them.
+While you don’t need to wear a mask all the time while biking or exercising, it’s becoming something everyone should have nearby in case the need arises.

 If you decide to wear a face covering, which one do you choose?
-There are so many options right now (although sometimes low availability), and some are better for biking and working out than others.
-It’s mostly a trade off between breathability and protection, so pick the one that best suits you for your ride.
+There are so many options right now, and some are better for biking and working out than others.
+It’s mostly a trade off between breathability and protection while maintaining comfort, so pick the one that best suits you for your ride.
 (And don’t use a mask with exhaust valves as that defeats the purpose of the mask!
 Those are primarily to protect from pollution, not viruses.)

 For me, the weather also changes which mask is the best for biking.
 When it’s hotter, I prefer the surgical mask because it’s light and easy.
 If it’s cooler I may wear the shemagh around my neck like a scarf and pull it up when necessary.